Without an accurate Reasonable Compensation figure, tax planning is just a guess.

 3. Research.
 Provide an accurate, independent Reasonable Compensation Report to each shareholder-employee.

-- Research and documentation is now a “must have” with the passage of the TCJA.
+- Research and documentation are now a “must-have” with the passage of the TCJA.

 4. Get Up-to-Date.
 Put Section 199A & the QBI on the meeting agenda.

 - This will likely be the most popular and important topic you cover with your clients this year.
 The only way to advise them accurately is to have a Reasonable Compensation figure based in fact.

 - This simple step will add an additional layer of defensibility to your client’s Reasonable Compensation figure.
 Reasonable Compensation Reports for S & C Corps include sample minutes.

 6. Remind.
 Add Reasonable Compensation to your engagement letters

 - Notify and document the issue of Reasonable Compensation with your clients by adding an additional paragraph to your engagement letter.